idast3/noroff-react-content/lessons/lesson3.md

-## Adding the cards
+# Lesson 3 - Class components

 Time to add a card for each item.

-Add the following file and CSS to it: `src/components/characters/list/CharacterList.css;`
+Add the following file and CSS to it: `src/components/characters/list/CharacterList.css`

 ```css
 .card {